tldr-pages/tldr/pages/linux/mkdir.md

 # mkdir and rmdir

-> mkdir is used to create a directory, and rmdir is used to delete a directory
+> The command mkdir is used to create a directory, and rmdir or rm - r can both be used to delete a directory.

 - Create a directory titled directory name: